Events organize by High Commission of India , Dhaka , Bangladesh

-The forthcoming presentation of the dance drama – “Chandalika” – in Bangladesh would be most authentic considering that it would be undertaken by experts from the prestigious cultural organisation of India--Kalamandalam.
-Forthcoming presentation of the Tagore Dance Drama –“Chandalika” in Dhaka on March 9, 2012 and in Chittagong on March 11, 2012, would have tremendous relevance during Gurudev’s 150th Birth Anniversary celebrations being jointly undertaken by India and Bangladesh.
+The forthcoming presentation of Tagore Dance Drama--“Shapmochan” in Jessore on April 22, 2012, would have tremendous relevance during Gurudev’s 150th Birth Anniversary celebrations being jointly undertaken by India and Bangladesh.

-You are cordially invited to participate in Tagore Dance Drama – “Chandalika” -- being organised by the Indira Gandhi Cultural Centre, High Commission of India, Dhaka, as part of the ongoing joint celebrations of the 150th Birth Anniversary of Rabindranath Tagore between India and Bangladesh at 6:30 PM on March 9, 2012, at the Main Auditorium of the Bangladesh National Museum in Dhaka and at 6:30 PM on March 11, 2012, at the Muslim Hall in Chittagong.
+You are cordially invited to participate in the Tagore Dance Drama—“Shapmochan” choreographed by noted Odissi Dance exponent from India, Mrs. Dona Ganguly being organised by the Indira Gandhi Cultural Centre, High Commission of India, Dhaka, as part of the ongoing joint celebrations of the 150th Birth Anniversary of Rabindranath Tagore between India and Bangladesh at 6:30 PM on April 22, 2012, at the BD Hall in Jessore.

 Complimentary Passes may be collected from Indira Gandhi Cultural Centre, H.No.
 24, Rd.
 No. 2, Dhanmondi and Indira Gandhi Cultural Centre (Library & Auditorium), H.No.
 35, Rd.
 No. 24, Gulshan-1.